tree-sitter/tree-sitter/docs/section-2-using-parsers.md

 #### Fields

-In general, it's a good idea to make patterns more specific by specifying field names associated with child nodes.
-For example, this pattern would match an `assignment_expression` node whose *left* child is a `member_expression` with a `call_expression` for its `object`.
+In general, it's a good idea to make patterns more specific by specifying [field names](#node-field-names) associated with child nodes.
+You do this by prefixing a child pattern with a field name followed by a colon.
+For example, this pattern would match an `assignment_expression` node where the `left` child is a `member_expression` whose `object` is a `call_expression`.

 ```
 (assignment_expression